Thirty-two-bar form: Sectional verse

 Some Tin Pan Alley songs composed as numbers for musicals precede the main tune with what was called a "sectional verse" or "introductory verse" in the terminology of the early 20th century.
-This introductory section is usually 16 bars long and establishes the background and mood of the number, and is musically undistinguished, with a free musical structure, speech-like rhythms, and rubato delivery, in order to highlight the attractions of the main tune.
+This introductory section is usually 16 bars long and establishes the background and mood of the number, with a free musical structure, speech-like rhythms, and rubato delivery, in order to highlight the attractions of the main tune.
+Some verses contained a second set of lyrics intended to be sung between repeated performances of the main chorus.
 The sectional verse is often omitted from modern performances.
 It is not assigned a letter in the "AABA" naming scheme.

 The introductory verse from "What'll I Do" by Irving Berlin is as follows:

 Gone is the romance that was so divine,'tis broken and cannot be mendedYou must go your way, and I must go mine,but now that our love dreams have ended...

 Bridge

-In music theory, the middle eight or bridge is the B section of a 32-bar form.
+In music theory, the bridge is the B section of a 32-bar form.
 This section has a significantly different melody from the rest of the song and usually occurs after the second "A" section in the AABA song form.
 It is also called a middle eight because it happens in the middle of the song and the length is generally eight bars.